CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 6- You can specify the bucket's name in which the data should be uploaded.
 If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

-6-  Next, click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the bucket in SD Connect.
+7-  Next, click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the sepcificed bucket in SD Connect.

 ![SD Connect 2](https://user-images.githubusercontent.com/83574067/158695759-072c404c-a956-4f08-96f4-19377ae049ed.png)

 7- Once the process is completed, you can return to the SD Connect **browser** window.
 The encrypted files will be displayed in the correct bucket, in a default folder called **DATA**, and each encrypted file will have the extension *.c4gh*.

-The files are now encrypted with three encryption keys, and you will be able to:
+The files are now encrypted with three encryption keys:

-- access and analyse the data in SD Desktop (for further information, see SD Desktop user guide);
+- With the **default Sensitive Data services encyrption key**.
+Thus, you will be able to **access and analyse** the data stored in SD Connect via SD Desktop (for further information, see SD Desktop user guide).

+- With **your public ke**y.
+This allows you to dowload the data stored from SD Connect to, for example, a different services and **decrypt** them using the correspondent secrete key.

-- Share the data with your collaborator using SD Connect (see:).
-- download the data and decrypt them (see: ).
+ - With **your collaborator's  public key**.
+This allows to share (or transfer) the data with your collaborator using SD Connect.
+Next, they will be able to download and decrypt the files in their own secure enviroment, using the corrispodent secrete key.

+Using this workflow allows to securly manage only one copy of the data for different purposes.

 ## Data Sharing